Izatha psychra

-Izatha psychra is a species of moth in the family Oecophoridae.
+Izatha psychra is a species of moth of the family Oecophoridae.
 It is endemic to New Zealand.
 It is classified as Nationally Endangered by the Department of Conservation.
 In 2020 it was feared that this moth was extinct as a result of a fire at the Pukaki Scientific Reserve, the last known locality of this species.
 However a 2021 survey found I. psychra present in the small portion of the reserve that was not damaged by the fire.
+This species is also present at the Oteake Conservation Park.

 Taxonomy

-This species was first described by Edward Meyrick and named Aochleta psychra in 1884 using a male specimen collected by John Enys at Porters Pass.
+This species was first described by Edward Meyrick and named Aochleta psychra in 1883 using a male specimen collected by John Enys at Porters Pass.
+Meyrick gave a fuller description of this species in 1884.
 This type specimen is held at the Natural History Museum, London.
-George Vernon Hudson repeated Meyricks description in his 1928 publication The Butterflies and Moths of New Zealand.
+George Vernon Hudson repeated Meyrick's description in his 1928 publication The Butterflies and Moths of New Zealand.
 In 1988 John S. Dugdale assigned Aochleta psychra to the genus Izatha.
-Neither the larva nor the female of this species are known or have been described.
+As at 2010 neither the larva nor the female of this species are known or have been described.